 How to Optimise Content for Rich Snippets

 Content is King.
-You probably know that already, but in the current online business world, you need to create top-notch content to get and stay ahead of the competitors.
+You probably know that already, but in the current online business world, you need to create top-notch content to stay ahead of your competitors.
 Everyone is investing thousands of dollars in content, and so should you if you want to be recognised as an authority by Google and the target audience.